shotgunsoftware/tk-multi-starterapp/README.md

 - the `master` branch contains a standard multi app which runs in all engines.
-- the `shotgun_multi_select` branch shows how to get started if you want to create a *shotgun specific* app where you can select multiple objects in Shotgun and pass this selection into the app.
+- the `shotgun_multi_select` branch shows how to get started if you want to create a *shotgun specific* app where you can select multiple objects in ShotGrid and pass this selection into the app.
-- the `shotgun_model_delegate` branch illustrates how to use the Shotgun MVC model for efficient data retrieval and the toolkit widget delegate system for display of content.
+- the `shotgun_model_delegate` branch illustrates how to use the ShotGrid MVC model for efficient data retrieval and the toolkit widget delegate system for display of content.

 ## Step 2.
 Fork this Repository!